-All three bank models would require significant subsidy and capital investment before they break even, though the amounts vary pretty significantly from model to model.
-Model One, which has reduced start-up and operational costs because it does not need a bank charter or bank compliance infrastructure, requires the least time and investment to break even.
-It will break even after 10 years and a total estimated \$182 million in investment -- \$165 million in capital, and \$17 million in start-up cost and subsidies.
-In contrast, Model Two will break even after 30 years and \$1.5 billion investment, and Model Three will break even after 54 years and \$3.7 billion in investment.
+All three bank models must grow to a large size to break even and all would require significant subsidy and capital investment, though the amounts vary significantly from model to model.
+Model One, which has reduced start-up and operational costs because it does not need a bank charter or infrastructure to perform the City's commercial banking, requires the least time and investment to break even.
+It will break even after 10 years and a total estimated \$184 million in investment - \$165 million in capital, and \$19 million in start-up cost and subsidies.
+In contrast, Model Two will break even after 31 years and \$1.6 billion investment, and Model Three will break even after 56 years and \$3.9 billion in investment.
+It is important to note that the length of time a model projects for annual bank breakeven depends on a variety of factors such as expenses, revenue, and growth rates.
+Adjusting any of these levers can shorten or lengthen the time it takes for the bank model to break even for the year for the first time.